Satisfactory Academic Progress Policy

 Section 7.
 Monitoring Progress

-Every financial aid applicant's academic progress will be monitored at the end of each term (Fall semester, Spring Semester and Summer Term).
+Every financial aid applicant's academic progress will be monitored at the end of each of the following terms (Fall semester, Spring Semester and Summer Term).
 The assessment will be based on the student's entire academic record at St. Thomas, including all transfer credit hours accepted.
 All of a student's academic coursework within the degree level is considered in the review process, without regard as to whether or not the student received financial aid for the term(s).
 All courses attempted within the degree level (even if in a different academic program) will be considered.
 Admission to the University of St. Thomas or maintaining good academic standing as defined by individual graduate programs does not necessarily constitute maintaining Satisfactory Academic Progress for financial aid purposes.
 A student's ability to remain in the academic program (without financial aid) is up to the individual academic program.

 Section 8.
 Unsatisfactory Status